ScienceParkStudyGroup/rna-seq-lesson/_episodes/05-descriptive-plots.md

 	                      quiet = TRUE)

 vsd = varianceStabilizingTransformation(object = dds,
-                                               blind = TRUE,           # do not take the design formula into account.
+                                               blind = TRUE,           # do not take the design formula into account
                                                                        # best practice for sample-level QC
                                                fitType = "parametric")